kinopio-club/kinopio-client/README.md

     mkcert -install
 	mkcert -key-file ./.cert/key.pem -cert-file ./.cert/cert.pem "kinopio.local" "localhost" "127.0.0.1"

-## Testing pageMeta
+## Testing page-meta

-`pageMeta.js` is a [netlify function](https://www.netlify.com/platform/core/functions/) that runs server-side before the page loads, fetches public space info from the api, and updates the metatags in `index.html` for link previews and SEO.
+`page-meta.js` is an [edge function](https://www.netlify.com/platform/core/functions/) that runs in an isolated server-side container before page requests.
+It writes `index.html` metatags for title, description etc. for crawlers.

-test in staging
-couldnt figure it out in dev

-?? how to see console.logs
-pr , netlify , deplys, logs
+I couldn't figure out how to run the netlify-cli locally, so instead I test this in staging using PR deploy URLs.

+To view the logs:

+Netlify website → Deploys → Edge Functions

 ## See Also